Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Click on the icon next to the input field to switch between static input values and runtime parameters.
 When using runtime parameters, make sure the input matches the data type.

-Note: Parameters that are predefined by SAP are displayed in a light grey font.
+Note: Parameters that are predefined by SAP are displayed in a light gray font.

 To disable these parameters, activate the checkbox next to the parameter and leave the field empty.